-A. Yes, but you can elect not to pension this work if you do not wish to.
-If you do wish to, you must record your freelance GP locum work on forms A and B and have regard to the relevant rules regarding long term locum work (i.e. posts lasting for 6 months or more).
-Fee based GP work of more than 6 months duration in any one practice is not regarded as GP locum work in NHS pension terms.
-More information can be found on the NHS Pensions website.
+A. Yes, and you can elect not to pension this locum work if you do not wish to.
+If you do pension it you must record your freelance GP locum work on forms A and B. More information can be found in the new GP Member Pension Guide.